elgrons/mr-robogers-neighborhood/README.md

 ## Known Bugs

-*  My second test output is the correct number, but the output is not in an array in my console like I expected it to be.
+*  I need to adapt my main function into a String, at this point it's only pulling 1, 2, and 3 as stand alone numbers with the return robo-speech.
-*
+* My javascript isn't pushing the output of my function to my HTML.

 * Please reach out to eliot.lauren@gmail.com with any questions or concerns.